 Bengal Barbecue is a counter service restaurant in Disneyland’s Adventureland, across from Indiana Jones Adventure, specializing in fresh grilled meats…and vegetables, if you’re into that sort of thing.
-Although it’s categorized as a counter service restaurant, it’s in the same class as restaurants like Corn Dog Castle–small menus and no indoor seating, but more elaborate than basic outdoor vending carts.
-Bengal Barbecue has a total of 5 meat and vegetable skewers on its menu, plus a few other random things.
+In this review, we share food photos and whether we think Bengal Barbecue is worth the money.
+Although it’s categorized as a counter service restaurant, Bengal BBQ is in the same class as restaurants like Corn Dog Castle–small menu and not really a full meal.
+Still, more elaborate than basic outdoor vending carts.
+Bengal Barbecue has meat and vegetable skewers on its menu, plus a few other random things.

-Bengal Barbecue is insanely popular.
-It seems especially popular with locals and Annual Passholders, many of whom still claim to have been part of a successful campaign to “Save the Bengal Barbecue” a few years ago (we have no idea whether this campaign was actually a success, or if Disney’s plans simply changed…we’d lean towards the latter).
+Bengal Barbecue is especially popular with locals and Annual Passholders, many of whom still claim to have been part of a successful campaign to “Save Bengal Barbecue” a few years ago (we have no idea whether this campaign was actually a success, or if Disney’s plans simply changed…we’d lean towards the latter).
 It took us a while to finally eat here, mostly because the lines have always been fairly long whenever we’ve passed it.
-After hearing much praise, we finally bit the bullet and tried it a couple of times recently.
+After hearing much praise, we finally bit the bullet and have now tried it a few times.

 This isn’t to say Bengal Barbecue is a bad counter service restaurant.
 When it comes to the food, Bengal Barbecue is great.
-Not only is everything grilled on the open-air grill right in front of you, but thanks to how popular the place is, nothing ever sits around under heat lamps.
+Not only is everything grilled on the open-air grill right in front of you, but nothing ever sits around under heat lamps.
 What you order is basically always fresh off the grill.